Shopping

 Must be plugged into an outdoor electrical outlet

 Traeger revolutionized the grilling game when they introduced the world to wood pellet grills over 30 years ago.
-Rather than the searing heat of charcoal or gas grills, pellet grills cook at a much cooler 450°F. This imbues your food with a fantastic smoky flavor, and the Ironwood 650 takes this to extremes, with a Super Smoke mode that ensures your food is cooked 100% hardwood smoke.
+Rather than the searing heat of charcoal or gas grills, pellet grills cook at a much cooler 450°F. This imbues your food with a wonderfully smoky flavor, and the Ironwood 650 takes this to extremes, with a Super Smoke mode that ensures your food is cooked in 100% hardwood smoke.

 We found that this grill has great capacity.
 Its 650 square inch volume means you can fit eight whole chickens, six pork butts, or five racks of ribs at a time.
 That's more than enough to feed even the biggest families.

 The technological features of the Traeger Ironwood 650 are also impressive.
 For instance, once you've set the temperature, the grill maintains that temperature for you, saving you all the hassle.
-It's also outfitted with WiFi and a built-in meat probe, so you can monitor the internal temperature of the food and the grill all on your phone.
+It's also outfitted with WiFi and a built-in meat probe, so you can monitor the internal temperature of the food and the grill all from your phone.

 Best Kamado grill